 What would your TSP account be worth if you had fully invested over the past 35 years?

 The charts below represent the returns of each fund based on monthly investments of the maximum yearly TSP deferral limits*, from the date of each fund’s inception to the current year.
 Figures are approximate and will differ depending on actual investment dates and actual amounts invested.
 Remember: past fund performance does not predict future returns, but the below is a good illustration of what investors can do when investing through thick and thin over the long-term!

 Scroll over the chart to see approximate returns of investing the equivalent of the maximum deferral limit* on a monthly basis from 1988 through 2023 - a total of approximately $480,000.

-The S and I Funds were inaugurated in 2001, thus the following charts are based on returns from 2001 to 2021:
+The S and I Funds were inaugurated in 2001, thus the following charts are based on returns from 2001 to the present:

 Scroll over the chart to see approximate returns of investing the equivalent of the maximum deferral limit* on a monthly basis from 2001 through 2023, or approximately $360,000.